Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Fr.
 Lluc TORCAL Monk of Santa Maria de Poblet (Santa Maria de Poblet, Tarragona, Spain)

-Today, the Gospel invites us to mull over the central point of our faith, in a clear and persistent way: the radical following of Jesus.
-“I will follow you wherever you go” (Lk 9:57).
-How easily can one suggest something that may completely change a person's life!: “Follow me” (Lk 9:59).
-Our Lord's words allow no excuses, delays, conditions or betrayals...
+Today, the Gospel invites us to reflect on a central point of our faith with great clarity and no less insistence: the radical following of Jesus.
+"I will follow you wherever you go" (Lk 9:57).
+With what simplicity of expression can one propose something capable of completely changing a person's life!
+"Follow me" (Lk 9:59).
+Words of the Lord that admit no excuses, delays, conditions, or betrayals...

-Christian life demands this radical following of Jesus.
-Radical, not only because it must be guided, all the way, by the Gospel (hence, to the last days of our life), but, mostly, because all their aspects, from the most extraordinary to the most ordinary ones, want to be and must be the manifestation of the Spirit of Jesus Christ inspiring us.
-In fact, since the day of our Baptism, our life is no longer that of just any person: we carry with us, in our body, the life of Christ!
-Because of the Holy Spirit instilled in our hearts, it is no longer we who live, but Jesus Christ who lives within us.
-This is what the Christian life is like, because it is Christ’s full life, because it exudes Christ from His deepest roots: this is the life we are called to live.
+Christian life is this radical following of Jesus.
+Radical, not only because its entire duration desires to be under the guidance of the Gospel (because it encompasses, therefore, the entire duration of our lives), but—above all—because all its aspects—from the most extraordinary to the most ordinary—desire to be and must be a manifestation of the Spirit of Jesus Christ that animates us.
+Indeed, from Baptism, ours is no longer the life of just any ordinary person: we carry the life of Christ within us!
+Through the Holy Spirit poured into our hearts, it is no longer we who live, but Christ who lives in us.
+This is the Christian life, because it is a life filled with Christ, because Christ flows from its deepest roots: this is the life we are called to live.

-When the Lord came into this world, “all mankind had its place, but He did not have one: He had nowhere to go amongst men (...), but to the barn, amongst the beasts, the animals, and the more innocent and unassuming people.
-This is why He says: ‘Foxes have holes and birds of the air have nests, but the Son of Man has nowhere to lay his head” (St Jerome).
-The Lord will find His place amongst us, if we, as John the Baptist did, let Him grow while we lessen, that is, if we let Him grow, who already lives inside us, while being ductile and obedient to His Spirit, the source of all humility and innocence.
+When the Lord came into the world, although "every human race had its place, He did not have it: He found no place among men (...), except in a manger, among livestock and animals, and among the simplest and most innocent people.
+This is why He says: 'Foxes have holes and birds of the air have nests; but the Son of Man has nowhere to lay his head’" (Saint Jerome).
+The Lord will find a place among us if, like John the Baptist, we allow Him to increase and ourselves to decrease, that is, if we allow Him who already lives in us to grow, being pliable and docile to His Spirit, the source of all humility and innocence.

 Thoughts on Today's Gospel